-We don’t plant trees in non-GreenThumb plots because: 1) it’s a very big commitment to the future of a space, 2) we already have too many large trees in these plots, 3) there is too much shading already and trees tend to suck up all the moisture, and 4) Parks doesn’t allow it.
+We don’t plant trees in plots because: 1) it’s a very big commitment to the future of a space, 2) we already have too many large trees in these plots, 3) there may be too much shading already in an area for other plant growth and trees tend to suck up all the moisture, and 4) Parks doesn’t allow it.

 Apprentice Plot Stewards or Volunteer Help in SDR

-Bob and I are asking anyone who wants to eventually steward a plot (outside of the M’Finda Garden or the other stewarded plots) to apprentice for a full season with Rob Watson.
-Rob in particular understands the extent of the commitment needed to satisfy Parks Department in these kinds of spaces.
+The Coalition asks anyone who wants to eventually steward a plot (outside of the M’Finda Garden or the other stewarded plots) to apprentice for a full season with Rob Watson.
+Rob in particular understands the extent of the commitment needed to satisfy the needs in these kinds of spaces.

 Or we will put you in contact with the other gardeners with stewarded plots listed below.
 They can always use help.

-Or we can send you to the Park’s Department Manager and Gardener.
-The Park’s Gardener does terrific trainings for volunteers and can use the help.
+Or we can send you to the Park’s Department Manager: volunteers are appreciated.

 Stewards in SDR Park

-- M’Finda Kalunga: Jen and Daniel (the only currently authorized GreenThumb Garden in SDR Park).
+- M’Finda Kalunga: Jane and Erika (the only currently authorized GreenThumb Garden in SDR Park).

-- The Audubon plot: PS126 and Audubon and K & Kate.
+- The (former) Audubon plot: K & Kate & Rob & volunteers.

-- BRC building front wall plots (on either side of the door) Kate Fitzgerald (a skilled gardener), K & Bob & Carol help too.
+- BRC building front wall plots (on either side of the door) Kate (a skilled gardener) & K.

-- The Hua Mei Bird Sanctuary: the bird owners.
+- The Hua Mei Bird Sanctuary: the Hua Mei birders.

-- Hester Street East Side: “The Hort” (Horticultural Society) & Emma Lazarus HS (works with Kaitlin: Parks Department’s Gardener).
+- Hester Street, Canal, Grand: Pam Ito “The Hort” (Horticultural Society) & Emma Lazarus HS.

-- Outside of SDR but sister park: Pike/Allen Mall Section: Justen Ladda
+- Outside of SDR – sister park: Pike/Allen Mall Section: Justen Ladda

 We advocate to protect our ‘right’ to garden in this park.